MelanieJaneBond/Chores-Board-Capstone/README.md

 ```
 npm start
 ```
 Open a new window of your Terminal, and, cd all the way in to the `api` directory of your copy of The Chores Board app.
-Then, type the command:
+Type the command:
 ```
 json-server -p 5002 -w database.json
 ```